cloudflare/networkquality-rs/README.md

 # Architecture

 The main complexity in the repo is due to the `Network` and `Time` trait abstractions.
 We need those abstractions for two reasons.
-First it allows us to abstract over the underlying request/response implementation which will help with WASM/browser support in the future.
+First, it allows us to abstract over the underlying request/response implementation which will help with WASM/browser support in the future.
 Second, we use the network abstraction to define a Proxy network.
 This allows us to not only directly test H1, H2, or